 While sitting or lying, move your foot and toes up and down (like pumping a gas pedal).
+Try to keep your knee flat against the bed.
 Relax and repeat.

 Move your foot in a gentle circle, moving at the ankle without lifting your heel.
 Relax, then repeat in the reverse direction.